-Dean of Clinics:
+Dean of Institutional Advancement:

 After more than 10 years as TCC's budget and accounting officer, Mr. Quinn accepted the role of the interim CFO in March 2009, and in July 2009 he was named the new CFO for the College.
 As the budget and accounting officer at TCC, Quinn was the primary assistant to the CFO and was charged with budget maintenance, cash management, general ledger and financial statements.
 He additionally aided the College with systems configurations and transitions between data management products as well as administration of a variety of financial software.